evilru/quake3-vsp-stats/README.md

 games.log for Q3A) and client logs (ex:- qconsole.log for Q3A).
 ```

-For more details I suggest to take a look at the readme files:
+For more details I suggest to take a look into the readme files:

 * [readme.txt](./readme.txt)
 * [readme-xp.txt](./readme-xp.txt)